 Volcanoes are big movers and shakers in the business of continually redesigning the Earth’s landscape.
 With no concern for nearby people or ecosystems, volcanoes release toxic gases, climate-altering ash, lava and rock.
 How does this work?
 Are scientists getting better at predicting volcanic eruptions?
-How do areas recover after destruction?

 Find the article:

-- How does a volcano work?
-Where does the energy come from?
-Why do some volcanoes explode while others ooze lava?
+- Where does the energy come from?

 - How does magma move up, and out of, a volcano?